SdtElectronics/muzic/Readme.md

 * `int inflate(z_stream* strm, int flush)`
 `inflate` decompresses as much data as possible, and stops when the input buffer becomes empty or the output buffer becomes full.
 Currently, parameter `flush` is not used, but preserved for compatibility with Zlib.
 The behavior of this function is always similar to the Zlib counterpart being fed with the option `Z_SYNC_FLUSH`.

-* `int inflateEnd(z_streamp strm)`
+* `int inflateEnd(z_stream* strm)`
 All dynamically allocated data structures for this stream are freed.
 This function discards any unprocessed input and does not flush any pending output.

 ### Structures and macros
 `z_stream` is the only structure that Zlib exposed to users to interact with DEFLATE and INFLATE APIs.
-All fields are replicated with their original names, while only the first 6 fields are used, and the rest are dumb variables reserved for compatibility.
+All fields are replicated with their original names, while only the first 7 fields are used, and the rest are dumb variables reserved for compatibility.

 Macros representing states and flush modes are preserved.
 They can be found in `zlib_comp.h`.